wandersoncferreira/command-of-the-day/README.md

 should plan your week ahead or just practice whatever key bindings do you like.

+When you hit any of the desired keys, a mode-line message will temporary be available to you.
+The idea is that there are some commands that I'm not using too much but I should e.g. C-v, M-v, C-;
+(avy in my case), etc. Now I can explicitly measure my usage of those, therefore I set myself a goal to reach a mastery level for each of them.

 # Installation

 This package is not in MELPA yet.
 You need to grab this and place in